rycolab/website/content/authors/samuel/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Philosophy of Language and Computation Teaching Assistants
 ---

 Samuel is a Ph.D. student at Roy Wagner's Chair for the History and Philosophy of Mathematics.
 He works on the history of type theory and its relation to programming errors.